Nonug/PremierLeaguePrediction/README.md

   -> Data Profile Reports: here you can observe what the dataset looked like before undergoing the cleaning process and after

-    [ReportDataClean.html](./Data Profile Reports/ReportDataClean.html): The Data Profile Report of the original data
+    [ReportDataOld.html]: The Data Profile Report of the original data
+    [ReportDataClean.html]: The Data Profile Report of the cleaned data

   -> All RMD files showcasing code for different aspects of the project

   [DataEngg.rmd](./DataEngg.Rmd): Data Engeneering Part